AlgoMaster Logo

 • When the manual approach is just as readable

 For most interview problems, the performance difference is negligible.
-Use LINQ when it makes your code cleaner, but be prepared to explain the trade-off if asked.
+Use LINQ when it makes your code shorter, but be prepared to explain the trade-off if asked.

 Null Handling